WindSeeker

-Canada's Wonderland was the first of the four parks to open its WindSeeker in 2011.
-On May 24, 2011, the ride was only open for a brief time before problems caused it to be closed for repairs; it reopened the week of June 10.
-The second WindSeeker was opened to the public at Cedar Point on June 14, 2011, the third on June 21, 2011, at Kings Island, the fourth in mid-August 2011 at Knott's Berry Farm, the fifth WindSeeker to open was Carowinds' model which soft-opened on March 30, 2012 and officially opened to the public on March 31, 2012 and the latest one to open was the sixth WindSeeker at Kings Dominion which officially opened to the public on April 6, 2012.
+WindSeeker at Canada's Wonderland was the first of the four parks to open on May 24, 2011.
+Problems soon after the ride opened led to a closure for repairs; it reopened several weeks later.
+The second WindSeeker opened to the public at Cedar Point on June 14, 2011, followed by the third at Kings Island on June 21, 2011, and the fourth at Knott's Berry Farm in August 2011.
+The following season, the fifth WindSeeker opened at Carowinds' on March 31, 2012, along with the sixth at Kings Dominion on April 6, 2012.

 On September 21, 2012, Cedar Fair announced the temporary closure of all WindSeekers in response to two incidents at Knott's Berry Farm.
 All the installations, excluding Knott's Berry Farm, later reopened.
-The Knott's Berry Farm installation remained closed for 11 months until it was announced it would be relocated to Worlds of Fun.
+The Knott's Berry Farm installation remained closed and was eventually relocated to Worlds of Fun.